QuantEcon/2021-workshop-rsit/_sources/week1/session1/python-for-economics.md

 2. Julia
 3. R

-Are typically considered the leading `programming languages` to support `scientific computing`.
+Are considered the leading `programming languages` to support `scientific computing`.

 **Pro:**
 1. Free
+2. Versatile & Flexible
-2. Ultimately customisable and auditable being `open source`
+3. Ultimately customisable and auditable being `open source`
-3. Quick moving communities writing packages and extensions
+4. Quick moving communities writing packages and extensions

 **Con:**
-1. Initially less `user friendly` with limited `point and click` style of interaction
+1. Initially less `user friendly` with limited `point and click` style of interaction (higher `initial fixed costs`)
+2. Sometimes more `verbose` syntax
 2. Quick moving communities writing packages and extensions :-).

 ### Choice of Programming Languages

-There is a large variety of programming languages available to choose from and this is largely down to a trade-offs between `productivity for writing code`, `execution speed`, and/or `designed for a domain specific purpose`.
+There is a large variety of programming languages available to choose from and this is largely down to a trade-off between `productivity for writing code`, `execution speed`, and/or `design for a domain specific purpose`.

 #### Low Level Languages